Book Class Ahead of Time

 Respect the Space

 Practicing yoga in a group setting creates a sacred, safe zone.
 Observe silence before, during, and after practice.
-Allow room for other students to come in by filling up the front of the room first moving to the back.
-Respect other’s space and try not to step on other’s mats.
+Remember, you never know how someone else’s day is going.
+This class time might be their only downtime to unwind from their week.
+Kindly respect other’s space and try not to step on other’s mats.
+This is your time to zen and check out of life.

 Apply the yogic principle of saucha, which means “cleanliness” or “purity.”
 Personal hygiene is an integral part of practicing yoga.
 Ensure that you and your mat are clean before practice.
 Further, avoid heavy fragrances.